A Hershey’s Fillows review was bound to happen at some point for Midnight Snack.

 The cereal hasn’t talked to me….yet.

-Okay, let’s actually take a look at it up close and enlarged to show detail.
+Okay, let’s actually take a look at it up close.

 The picture above verifies that six month shelf life, too.